-Let’s take a closer look at some of the benefits of marijuana legalization based on research and data to get a better understanding of its social impact in the United States.
+Let’s take a closer look at some of the benefits of cannabis legalization based on research and data to get a better understanding of its social impact in the United States.

 Crime and Social Justice

 Numerous studies as well as law enforcement data have shown that marijuana legalization reduces some types of crime.
-Arrests and court filings related to marijuana possession, cultivation, and distribution drop significantly after legalization.
+In fact, arrests and court filings related to marijuana possession, cultivation, and distribution drop significantly after legalization.

-For example, according to a report from the Drug Policy Alliance, From Prohibition to Progress: A Status Report on Marijuana Legalization, crime dropped in each state after legalization in a variety of ways:
+A separate report from the Drug Policy Alliance, From Prohibition to Progress: A Status Report on Marijuana Legalization, found that crime dropped in each state after legalization in a variety of ways: